Seller SKU On Amazon: What You Really Must Know

 - Inventory that is being sold across multiple channels must be tracked.

-When creating your Amazon SKUs, keep in mind to include any product identifiers that may help consumers locate you on the site.
+When creating your Amazon SKUs, include product identifiers that may help consumers locate you on the site.

 Consider including the following items:

 - Product identifier.

 - Model/style identifier.